 Conclusion

-27. The soon to be released IEEE 1900.5.2 standard developed by the IEEE DySPAN-SC Working Group IEEE 1900.5 provides a feasible mechanism and information model to enable spectrum use flexibility in the bands mentioned by the FCC 17-104A NOI.
+27. The soon to be released IEEE 1900.5.2 standard (Standard Method for Modeling Spectrum Consumption) developed by the IEEE DySPAN-SC Working Group IEEE 1900.5 provides a feasible mechanism and information model to enable spectrum use flexibility in the bands mentioned by the FCC 17-104A NOI.

 28. We believe that a near term feasible solution to increasing the flexibility of spectrum use in mid-band spectrum between 3.7 and 24 GHz can be built based on the integration of: